Half Marathon 21km

 The races route in GPX file format

-You can download the Half Marathon 21km race’s route in GPX file format in order to import to your watch.
+You can download the TeRA 80km race’s route in GPX file format in order to import to your watch.